Duet3D/wiki-content/Duet3D_hardware/Accessories/Rotating_Magnet_Filament_Monitor.md

 Changes to the magnetic assembly and housing design.
 No change to the PCB design:

-* Magnetic assembly changed form a ring magnet to a rod magnet.
+* Magnetic assembly changed from a ring magnet to a rod magnet.
-* Enclosure modified slightly to accommpdate new magnetic assembly.
+* Enclosure modified slightly to accommodate new magnetic assembly.

 ## PCB Revision 1.7b